BESTSELLER/dependabot-circleci/README.md

 <br/>

+## 🚨 Repository Deprecation Notice 🚨

+This repository is no longer actively maintained.
+As part of our migration to GitHub Actions, we have discontinued development and will **shut down the managed version of `dependabot-circleci` on May 1, 2025**.

+### What This Means
+- No further updates, bug fixes, or support will be provided.
+- The managed version will stop running on **May 1, 2025**.
+- The repository will remain available in its current state for reference.

+### Interested in Maintaining This Project?
+If you are interested in adopting or maintaining this project, please open an issue.
+We’d be happy to discuss potential transfers or collaborations.

+Thank you to everyone who has used and contributed to this project! 🚀

+---

 `dependabot-circleci` is, as its name suggests, a small dependabot for CircleCI orbs and container images.
 We have created this as at the time of creation it was nearly impossible to get changes into the official [dependabot](https://github.com/dependabot/dependabot-core).